vincent-van-hoef/project_template/README.md

 # Aim

 This repo contains a structured set of files that - in theory - should fit most support projects from start to finish; i.e. from raw data processing over analysis to final report.
 The main workflow is driven by Nextflow and thus allows for the combination of different tools and methods.
-The hard-coded support for containerized software also secures the reproducibility of the analysis.
+It is set up to run R analyses using the R package `targets` and a provides the .Rmd and config files for Bookdown report of the results.
+Support for containerized software is hard-coded through Nextflow which secures the reproducibility of the analysis.

 # Usage

 Click the "Use this template" button to start a new repo based on this example.
+Clone the new repo to your local computer or Rackham.
+For Bianca projects, download the whole repo and upload to the server.

 Put raw data in the `data\raw` folder and modify the scripts as necessary (description of the different scripts below).

 Running a completed or ongoing analysis is straightforward: